vegaprotocol/specs/protocol/0000-simple-POS-rewards.md

 ## Network Parameters

 `infra-fee-hold-time` - the length of time between when a price taker infrastructure fee is incurred and when it is paid out to validators.
+`delegator_share` - The proportion of the total validator reward that go to its validators.
+Likely to be lower than 0.1.

 ## Payment of rewards
 - [Infrastructure fees](./0029-fees.md) are collected into an infrastructure fee account for the asset